Public-private partnerships (P3s)

 • enhancing the ability to deliver projects on time and on budget

-P3s in construction phase
+P3s in procurement phase

 P3s in operations phase

-Forty new schools have been built since 2008 under P3 contracts.
+Forty-five new schools have been built since 2008 under P3 contracts.
 All these schools, owned and operated by various school jurisdictions across Alberta, are now in the operations phase and maintained by the P3 Contractor.